 - CLH report template (with explanations)

-- ECHA will no longer accept CLH dossiers using old versions of the CLH report template as from 01/01/2018.
+- ECHA no longer accepts CLH dossiers using old versions of the CLH report template as from 01/01/2018.
 Please use the latest version available on our website for potential new submissions of CLH dossiers.